hackerb9/pwnedpass/README.md

 ## Memorizable passwords that are secure

 Troy Hunt is big on keeping all your passwords in a program which is unlocked by a master password.
-I'm not a big fan of that as I see it as putting too many eggs in one basket.
+I'm not a fan of that as I see it as putting too many eggs in one basket (and then painting a bullseye on the basket for ne'er-do-wells to aim for) .

-I prefer a tiered approach: strong passwords and [FIDO2 hardware keys](solokey.com) for banks, shopping, and e-mail.
+I prefer a tiered approach: strong passwords and [FIDO2 hardware keys](https://solokeys.com) for banks, shopping, and e-mail.
 A medium password for various social media accounts.
 A weak password for the zillions of sites that insist I give them a password, although I actively distrust them.